How to buy the best TV

 Article 1 of 5

-The best TVs will have a pin-sharp picture and superb sound, with an easy-to-use interface and a wealth of smart features.
-But with prices ranging from a couple of hundred pounds to several thousand, there’s plenty to consider before you buy.
+The best TVs will have a pin-sharp picture and superb sound, with easy-to-use menus and settings and a wealth of smart features.
+But with prices ranging from a couple of hundred pounds to several thousand, and LG, Samsung, Sony and Panasonic releasing good-looking TVs with their own versions of the latest technology, there’s plenty to consider before you buy.

-When your greeted with a wall of thin-bezel flatscreen TVs at your local John Lewis that all look more or less the same, it may seem as though there’s not much to pick between them.
+When you're greeted with a wall of thin-bezel flatscreen TVs from LG, Panasonic, Hisense, Samsung and Sony at your local John Lewis that all look more or less the same, it may seem as though there’s not much to pick between them.
 But huge differences in size, picture resolution, different remotes and smart TV platforms mean these are vastly different machines.
 There can be significant differences even within the same brand, with TVs from more premium ranges coming with unique features – and some are certainly better than others.

 Here, we take a closer look at the key things you should think about before you buy.
 From big decisions such as which screen size is best for you, to specific features to look out for, our expert advice will help you find your perfect TV.